ckosmic/CH3AT/README.md

 - Restore a default value by middle mouse clicking a textbox

 ## Building
+- Download and extract the latest [SDL2_ttf development library](https://www.libsdl.org/projects/SDL_ttf/) and place it in the folder where CH3AT.sln is located.
+Rename it to "SDL2_ttf".
+- Download and extract the latest [SDL2 development library](https://www.libsdl.org/download-2.0.php) and place it in the folder where CH3AT.sln is located.
+Rename it to "SDL2".
-Open the solution in Visual Studio 2019.
-The libraries used are already included so it should build fine but idk.
+- Open the solution in Visual Studio 2019 and build.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)